 Leica M10 versus Fujifilm X100F

 The Leica M10 (Typ 3656) and the Fujifilm X100F are two enthusiast cameras that were revealed to the public in January 2017.
 The M10 is a rangefinder-style mirrorless camera, while the X100F is a fixed lens compact.
-The cameras are based on a full frame (M10) and an APS-C sensor.
+The cameras are based on a full frame (M10) and an APS-C (X100F) sensor.
 The Leica has a resolution of 23.8 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica M10 and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).